gwax/www-gwax/posts/2009/05/mexicana-air-a-positive-review.rst

 As I write, I am sitting in seat 20E on a Mexicana Airbus A318 en route from San Francisco to Mexico City.
-It is 9:30a; I am writing on my Nokia N810 (a device, which I will have to tell you of some other time); I have just consumed a wholely decent omelette; and, I it is my intention to publish this as soon as I next encounter Internet access.
+It is 9:30a; I am writing on my Nokia N810 (a device, which I will have to tell you of some other time); I have just consumed a wholly decent omelette; and, I it is my intention to publish this as soon as I next encounter Internet access.
 The omelette has arrested my attention and is what prompted this post.